Q: What makes you such an expert?!

 harder.
 The lack of reaction time is stacking up, and it might even cause

-So, in the above case, the wave was caused by someone driving
+So, in the above case, the wave was triggered by someone driving

 fast.
 This *forced* them to decelerate slightly in order to avoid a

 collision.
-They had no choice but to brake.
-But they did choose to drive
+They had no choice but to slow.
+But they did have a choice to

 inevitable that any tiny change grows into a huge wave.
 The change might